SR3 Residential Steel Doors

 Does SR3 affect home insurance premiums?

 In most cases yes.
 Home insurers treat independently certified security standards as material reductions in forced-entry risk.
-SR3 certification, combined with Secured by Design approval, is usually sufficient evidence for insurers to accept the property as meeting or exceeding their minimum door specification, and in many cases to offer a premium adjustment.
-Always confirm with your insurer directly, referencing the SR3 and Secured by Design certificates supplied with the door.
+LPS 1175 SR3 certification, combined with Secured by Design approval, is usually sufficient evidence for insurers to accept the property as meeting or exceeding their minimum door specification, and in many cases to offer a premium adjustment.
+High-net-worth specialist insurers in particular recognise the LPCB scheme as a benchmark.
+Always confirm with your insurer directly, referencing the SR3 certificate and Secured by Design accreditation supplied with the door.

-SR3 is tested by an independent UKAS-accredited laboratory against a written methodology defined in BS EN 1627:2011.
-A trained tester attacks the door and frame assembly for twenty minutes of active attack time, using a tool set specified in the standard.
+LPS 1175 testing is conducted by the Loss Prevention Certification Board (LPCB), part of BRE Global, a UKAS-accredited certification body.
+A trained tester attacks the complete door and frame assembly using the tool set specified for the SR3 class, for the LPS 1175 attack-duration matrix.
 The attacker must fail to create a passage large enough to enter.
-The test is conducted against the complete door system, frame, leaf, locking mechanism and hardware.
+The test is conducted against the complete door system: frame, leaf, locking mechanism and hardware.
 Individual component certificates are not sufficient.
 The whole assembly must pass.
+SteelR's SR3 specifications use this LPCB-certified pathway.